Immortals Fenyx Rising: Gameplay

-Story
+Plot

-After spending eons imprisoned under a mountain by Zeus, Typhon escapes and takes his revenge on the Olympian gods, severing them from their godly essences and robbing them of their powers.
-Zeus flees and meets Prometheus, seeking to secure his aid in battling Typhon.
-Prometheus instead makes a wager with Zeus that if Typhon can be beaten by a mortal, then he will be freed from his imprisonment.
+After eons imprisoned under a mountain by Zeus, Typhon escapes, seeking to break the barrier between the mortal realm and Tartaros and remake the world in his own image.
+He attacks the Olympian gods, severing them from their godly essences and robbing them of their powers.
+Zeus flees and meets with Prometheus, seeking to secure his aid in battling Typhon.
+Prometheus instead makes a wager with Zeus: if Typhon can be beaten by a mortal, then he will be freed from his imprisonment.
 Prometheus uses his power of foresight to tell the story of Fenyx.

-Fenyx, a young Greek shield-bearer of the Delian League, survives a shipwreck and washes up on the Golden Isle.
-She is shocked to find that the surviving crew and the Golden Isle's residents have all turned to stone.
-After recovering several artifacts belonging to legendary Greek heroes and receiving a prophecy, Fenyx rescues a young stranger who later turns out to be Hermes.
-He informs her about the situation and the grave threat Typhon poses as he seeks to break the barrier between the mortal realm and Tartaros and reform the world in his own image.
-Determined to stop Typhon and save humanity, Fenyx agrees to venture out into the Golden Isle to restore the deposed Olympian gods.
-Through their efforts, Fenyx befriends a magical bird companion named Phosphor and manages to restore Aphrodite (who became a tree without her passion), Ares (who turned into a rooster without pride), Hephaistos (who became one of his automatons without suffering), and Athena (who turned into a child with no judgment).
-Fenyx defeats the spirits of Achilles, Atalanta, Herakles, and Odysseus, who had all been corrupted by Typhon.
+Fenyx, a young Greek shield-bearer of the Delian League, survives a shipwreck and washes up on the Golden Isle, where she is shocked to find that the surviving crew and the Golden Isle's residents have been turned to stone.
+After recovering several artifacts belonging to legendary Greek heroes and receiving a prophecy, Fenyx rescues a young stranger, who helps her reach the Hall of the Gods.
+There, the stranger reveals himself as Hermes, and informs her of the grave threat Typhon poses.
+Determined to save humanity, Fenyx agrees to venture out into the Golden Isle to restore the deposed Olympian gods, along the way befriending a 'fire bird' which she names Phosphor.
+Fenyx manages to restore Aphrodite, who became a tree without her passion; Ares, who was transformed into a rooster without his pride; Hephaistos, who became one of his automatons without suffering; and Athena, who was turned into a child without the ability to make clear judgments.
+Fenyx also defeats the spirits of Achilles, Atalanta, Herakles, and Odysseus, who were all corrupted by Typhon.

-Despite the gods having been restored, they revert to their usual bickering and infighting when they cannot agree on a plan to stop Typhon.
-Fenyx's older brother Ligyron, who escaped the petrification curse, arrives and tells the gods of his plan to steal Hephaistos' chains from Typhon, enchant them using the blood of the gods, and use them to imprison Typhon once again.
-The gods agree to Ligyron's plan, but Fenyx is frustrated that he refuses to bring her along in order to protect him from danger.
-The gods encourage Fenyx to go after Ligyron so as not to let him steal the glory Fenyx deserves.
+Despite their restoration, the gods are unable to agree on a plan to stop Typhon and subsequently revert to their usual bickering and infighting.
+Fenyx's older brother Ligyron, who escaped the petrification curse, arrives and tells the gods of his plan to steal Hephaistos' chains from Typhon, enchant them using the blood of the gods, and use them to re-imprison Typhon.
+The gods agree to Ligyron's plan, but Fenyx is frustrated at his refusal to bring her along.
+The gods, who dislike Ligyron as he reminds them of Zeus, encourage Fenyx to pursue her brother so as not to let him steal her deserved glory.

-Fenyx scales the mountain at the center of the Golden Isle and manages to witness Ligyron collaborating with Typhon, collecting all the ingredients necessary to create a poison capable of killing the gods.
+Fenyx scales the mountain at the center of the Golden Isle; at the top, she discovers that Ligyron is allied with Typhon, and has collected all the ingredients necessary to create a poison capable of killing the gods.
 In return, Typhon will allow Ligyron to become a god in his new world and rule the Golden Isle.
-Fenyx confronts Ligyron and defeats him, forcing Ligyron to flee to Tartaros.
-Fenyx follows him and confronts Typhon himself, being able to best him in battle.
-With his last breath, Typhon reveals that Fenyx is actually a demigod and Hermes' child.
+Fenyx defeats Ligyron in battle, forcing him to flee to Tartaros.
+Fenyx follows her brother and confronts Typhon, eventually besting him in battle.
+With his last breath, Typhon reveals that Fenyx is a demigod and Hermes' child.